Frequently Asked Questions

-As we welcome students back to campus this fall, we recognize some may have concerns about personal health risks related to COVID-19.
+We recognize some may have concerns about personal health risks related to COVID-19.
 JU is committed to protecting the health of our students with underlying health conditions or weakened immune systems.
-Out of consideration for these students, we encourage all immunocompromised students to complete a Health Questionnaire posted in the Student Health Center patient portal.
-Additionally, students seeking medical accommodations due to COVID-19 should contact the Office of Disability Support Services at email@example.com.
+We encourage all students in need of medical accommodations to contact the Office of Disability Support Services at email@example.com.

 The Office of Residential Life partners closely with the Office of Disability Support Services to offer Medical Housing Accommodations for students who have unique needs for living on campus or needs that are best met through an exemption to live off campus.
 The Residential Life staff is here to support and assist students who wish to use our Medical Housing Accommodations process.

 Students are encouraged to monitor their health daily.
 They should not go to class or participate in any in-person activities on campus if they have a runny nose, headache, congestion, or other symptoms, or if they are otherwise concerned they have been exposed to COVID-19.
 Symptomatic students should stay home and immediately contact the Student Health Center (904-256-8080) or their healthcare provider to receive medical attention.
 If the Student Health Center deems it appropriate to test for COVID-19, they will provide students with specific information and next steps.

 Students who need medical accommodations should reach out to the Office of Disability Support Services at firstname.lastname@example.org.

 The Office of Disability Support Services is available to talk through any health-related accommodation need.
 The request can be initiated by contacting them via email at email@example.com.